RCG Home Rescue Team

 Notice of default.
 Foreclosure process begins.

 After 120 days, lender can formally begin foreclosure.
 You'll receive official notices.
-Time to act urgently.
+Time to act is now.

 Weeks 4–8 of Foreclosure: Publication Period